Fort Cornwallis, Penang: your essential visitor guide

 Fort Cornwallis, Francis Light and the British East India Company are intertwined into the early history of Penang.
 Built close to the spot where Francis Light first landed on the island, the fort is the largest in Malaysia and has been rebuilt, renovated and repurposed several times in its lifetime.

 Originally built as a defensive fort to protect against pirates and unfriendly neighbours on the mainland, Fort Cornwallis was never fired-upon and didn’t see any military action.
-The large canon pointing out to sea (including the famous Seri Rambai cannon) ended up being more decorative than aggressive, with the fort serving as an administrative centre for the growing settlement.
+The large cannons pointing out to sea (including the famous Seri Rambai cannon) ended up being more decorative than aggressive, with the fort serving as an administrative centre for the growing settlement.

 Where to find Fort Cornwallis